jashanbhullar/foss4g-2023-spaital-temporal-database/README.md

 - Load the data on the map by clicking on the table
 - Optionally load OSM tiles as base layer
 - You can also see the attributes in the attributes table

+Similarly you can connect pgAdmin4 or any client with the database.
+Later on we'll see better ways to connect to the database using pgBouncer.